MysteryBlokHed/userscripts/YouTubeUndo/README.md

 # YouTube Undo

-Undo accidental time changes in YouTube videos.
+Undo and redo changes in playback position on YouTube.

 ## Use